isai2506/Research-Flowcharts-Pseudocode/README.md

 ### Algorithim:
 Is a **series of steps** that you have to follow in order to comple a task.
 ### Characteristics:
+-It have to be clear
+-It should have a well define input
+-
+-
 # Algorithm representation:

 ### Differentiate control structures in the design and construction of an algorithm: